meghna-saxena/survey-stark/notes/dev-vs-prod.md

 prod -> use env variables
 dev -> config/dev.js <- dont commit this

-- we're going to have separate db, separate googleapi's and separate keys
+- we're going to have separate db, separate google api account and separate keys

+## Generating production resources

+New db for production
+- Create a new database on mlab.com
+- Create a service a/c that can access to db so that our copy of mongoose can login and make changes to db, so take the connection URI
+- Add new database user

+New google api a/c for prod
+- new project
+- enable api, enable google+ api
+- Generate credentials from left sidebar -> OAuth clientID
+- consent screen -. product name
+- App type - webapp
+- Authorized javascript origins and authorized redirect uri's -> redirect to running heroku instance